it-at-m/Praktikumsplaner/doc/src/features/ExcelImport.md

 It is possible to upload an Excel file there.

-Non-Excel files or old format Excel files (older than 2007) will produce errors.
+Non-Excel files or old format Excel files (older than 2007) will produce errors after uploading.

 The Excel file has to be in <a href="../assets/Import_Standart.xlsx" download>this correct format</a>.